Vascular Surgeons Melbourne

 Why visit your practice?

-As a vascular surgeon with qualifications and accreditation from the Royal Australasian College of Surgeons I am able to offer the full range of treatment options from minimally invasive surgery to open surgery for both arterial and venous disorders.
-Having specialist qualifications allows me to offer treatment in hospital as well as out of hospital.
+As vascular surgeons with qualifications and accreditation from the Royal Australasian College of Surgeons we are able to offer the full range of treatment options from minimally invasive surgery to open surgery for both arterial and venous disorders.
+Having specialist qualifications allows us to offer treatment in hospital as well as out of hospital.

 What happens on the first visit?